-All UHCU branches will be closed on Thursday, November 26, in observance of Thanksgiving Day.
-Drive-thru lanes will be open for normal business hours on Friday, November 27.
+All UHCU branches will be closed on Monday, October 10, in observance of Columbus Day.
+Branches will be open for normal business hours on Tuesday, October 11.

 In an era when online banking is becoming the standard, and people are logging on from a variety of mobile devices, it’s crucial that you and your accounts are protected against fraud.
 When it comes to your money and your personal information, privacy is paramount.
 Learn what United Heritage is doing to protect your identity and how you can protect yourself from financial fraud.